callum-hart/mono/misc/documentation notes.md

 **Immutable**

 Immutable properties can only be set once.
-They cannot be modified after creation.
+They cannot be modified or more specically overriden.

 ```
 h3.title {